 These tips and tricks will teach you how to lower cholesterol.

 One of the first things you need to know is the proper terminology and facts.
 This includes knowing what LDL cholesterol is.
-It is affected by diet and knowing what fats increase or decrease LDL cholesterol levels is important.
+It is affected by diet.
+Knowing what fats increase or decrease LDL cholesterol levels is important.

 Human biology naturally produces LDL cholesterol but eating trans fats and saturated fats increase blood cholesterol levels.

-The The American Heart Association recommends these fat guidelines for any American that is 2 or older.
+The American Heart Association recommends these fat guidelines for any American that is 2 years or older.

 Chocolate is one of the things that can help you lower cholesterol.
 This is because it has antioxidants that can help build up HDL (good) cholesterol levels.

 In a study conducted by The American Journal of Clinical Nutrition (AJCN) concluded that participants that had supplemented with 22g of cocoa powder and 16g of dark chocolate had a 24% increase in HDL levels over 12 weeks.